trixi-framework/tutorial-2021-icosahom/README.md

    * Learn about the visualization pipeline with Trixi2Vtk.jl and ParaView
    * Q&A

-### Computer Lab (hands-on sessions)
+### Computer Lab
-The Computer Lab can be used any time to try out Julia and Trixi.jl either in small groups or alone.
+The Computer Lab can be used any time to try out Julia and Trixi.jl in a hands-on session either in small groups or alone.
 There are 18 lab tables available (see [floor plan](#floor-plan)), each being a private space where you can talk to all people at the same table.
 Throughout the room and/or at the organizer table near the south wall, you will find a number of instructors who you can ask for assistance with using Trixi.jl or Julia (just walk up to us and ask away!):

 * Christof Czernik
 * Erik Faulhaber